wil3/jackcast/README.md

 wireless device.
 Use this device to cast audio from a record player or other old sound systems.

+This software is intended to run on a computer like a Raspberry Pi that can be permanently connected to the audio device.
+Jackcast includes a webapp to control the wireless device such as the volume and which device to stream too.
+Jackcast has no concept or control of where the line-in audio is coming from which is why there are no controls to play, pause and change the track.

 This project is stable but a work in progress.

 ![Jackcast browser](https://github.com/wil3/jackcast/blob/master/.github/images/app-desktop.png)